 NEXT STAGE～ Future of Medicine and Community

-During this unprecedented crisis caused by the COVID-19 pandemic, I feel sincere compassion for all of you who are working hard on the front lines of health care, striving to bring this situation to a resolution as quickly as possible.
+During the ongoing COVID-19 crisis, I would like to express my heartfelt respect for all of you on the front lines of health care who are working hard on COVID-19 measures in addition to providing regular medical care, striving to bring this situation to a resolution as quickly as possible.

 The 85th Annual Scientific Meeting of the Japanese Circulation Society will be held in a hybrid format at PACIFICO Yokohama on March 26 (Fri) ‒ 28 (Sun).
 For the first time ever, it will be held in conjunction with the World Congress of Cardiology (WCC).
 Originally, we were planning to have many researchers from all over the world gather in Yokohama.
 It is with great regret that we have been forced to run the meeting primarily as a joint symposium.

 The theme for the meeting has been set as “NEXT STAGE: Future of Medicine and Community.”
 This was in response to the facts that medicine and medical research are approaching a major turning point, as is society as a whole, and that the Cerebrovascular and Cardiovascular Disease Control Act was promulgated at the end of 2018.
 However, the COVID-19 pandemic has forced the world into great change, and reluctantly we are in a true “NEXT STAGE.”